CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

       more information on? etc.).
 These will be shared and collected and the instructional team will leave additional feedback and suggestions on the maps during and shortly after the workshop.
-  * - 13:00
+  * - 13:30
     - Finish (End of Workshop)
     - Lunch available (purchase ticket at Eventbrite link)

 ----

-**13:00 October 3rd - Lunch will be available at the Workshop Venue**: Eventbrite ticket purchase required.
+**13:30 October 3rd - Lunch will be available at the Workshop Venue**: Eventbrite ticket purchase required.

 ----

-*Software Reproducibility*: October 3rd - October 4th
+*Practical Software Skills Workshop*: October 3rd - October 4th

 **October 3rd**